Jordan: Petra & the Ancient Lands

 Day 11: To London - Transfer to Amman and fly to London.

 A full passport, valid for six months is required to enter Jordan.

 Irrespective of whether you are travelling on the group flight with us or independently, your visa is arranged for you.
 The Jordanian government have advised that there is no visa charge for people travelling to Jordan for less than 30 days, providing a minimum of 2 nights are in Jordan.
-A copy of the relevant page in your passport must be sent to us approx 6 weeks before travel to ensure our local agent can arrange your visa on your behalf.
+Please ensure that you get your passport details to us at least 8 weeks before travel to ensure our local agent can arrange your visa on your behalf.